krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

-reading, but here is a clue that might help to find a simple version of the `tlbi` instruction that works for our use case: it does not make much of a difference to us whether we consider just the last level of the translation table walk or all the levels, since we have just a single level anyways.
+reading, but here is a clue that might help to find a simple version of the `tlbi` instruction that works for our use case: it does not make much of a difference to us whether we consider just the last level of the translation table walk or all the levels, since we have just a single level anyway.
 So we can use the version of the instruction that takes just a single virtual address.

-> NOTE: Also keep in mind that we are working with a single stage transation
+> NOTE: Also keep in mind that we are working with a single stage translation
 > table, in EL2 exception level and care only about internal shareability
 > domain.